What rights do China’s workers have under the law?

 Is there a minimum wage in China?

 There is both an hourly and a monthly minimum wage in China.
 Minimum wage rates are determined by regional governments, based on local living costs, local wages and the overall supply and demand for labour.
 As a result, there is considerable variation in minimum wage levels in major cities and poorer rural areas.
-The highest monthly minimum wage in June 2016 was in Shanghai (2,190 yuan), which was more than double the minimum wage in smaller cities in Guangxi or Heilongjiang (see chart below).
+The highest monthly minimum wage in October 2017 was in Shanghai (2,300 yuan), which was more than double the minimum wage in smaller cities in Guangxi or Heilongjiang (see chart below).
 The minimum wage is usually adjusted every two years, although local governments are not legally required to do so.
-Indeed, the provincial government of Guangdong decided in 2016 to freeze its minimum wage for two years in a bid to slow the outflow of business from the region.
+Indeed, in 2017, the provincial government of Guangdong decided to henceforth only adjust its minimum wage every three years in a bid to slow the outflow of business from the region to other countries and the Chinese interior.
+Several other provinces are expected to follow suit.

 Is the minimum wage a living wage?